Basic-Geometry/Basic-Geometry.github.io/README.md

 Hence the value of the π lies between two underestimates.

-The same coefficient was used to calculate the ratio between the squared radius and the area of a circle.
+The same coefficient was used to calculate the ratio between the area and the squared radius of a circle.

 Despite these early advances, a precise, universally accepted value of this constant remained elusive for centuries.

-With its value believed to be an infinite fraction, it seemed necessary to denote it by a sign in the equations.
+Being uncertain about its numeric value and how to calculate it, it was comfortable to denote it by a sign in the equations.

 It was not until the 18th century that the symbol π, popularized by the mathematicians of the time, gained widespread acceptance.